IMPROVEMENT IS SUGGESTED AFTER 5 MONTHS OF WORKING WITH HER PROGRESSIVE DOCTOR AND UTILIZING PREVENTATIVE THERAPIES.

 Before your breast exam:

-· You cannot be sunburned or have a fever at the time of your exam.
+· You cannot be sunburned on the region being imaged or have a fever at the time of your exam.

 · You should avoid chiropractic care, physical therapy, massage therapy, analgesic creams or balm,